Boot modes: network boot and hybrid boot

 • The first time a node boots an image in hybrid mode, the bootup time will be longer (up to several minutes longer, depending on network, disk, and image size) because of the complete copy of the WalT image to the local disk.

 • The default partitionning of SD cards usually involves a single FAT32 partition.
-Activating the hybrid mode in this case involves reducing the size of this FAT32 partition, creating a second partition in the new space, formatting this second partition using an ext4 filesystem, and creating the walt-hybrid directory.
+Activating the hybrid mode in this case involves reducing the size of this FAT32 partition, creating a second partition in the new space, formatting this second partition using an ext4 filesystem, and creating the walt_hybrid directory.

 • Frequent writes of large OS images can reduce the lifetime of the local storage (this is especially true for non-industrial-grade SD cards!).